List of EastEnders characters introduced in 2015: Arthur Fowler

-Arthur Brian Fowler is the son of Stacey Branning (Lacey Turner) and Kush Kazemi (Davood Ghadami), and the stepson of Martin Fowler (James Bye).
+Arthur Fowler is the son of established characters Stacey Slater (Lacey Turner) and Kush Kazemi (Davood Ghadami), and the adoptive son of Martin Fowler (James Bye).
 His first appearance is in the episode broadcast on 24 December 2015, in which his birth is depicted.
 It was revealed in a behind the scenes documentary, Stacey Branning – On the Edge, that 16 babies were licensed to play Arthur for filming of Stacey's illness storyline, due to legal boundaries.
 From 2016 until 2022, Arthur was played by Hunter Bell.
-The character of Arthur is currently being portrayed by Rocco Brenner his first scenes aired on 21 March 2022.
+The character of Arthur was portrayed by Rocco Brenner his first scenes aired on 21 March 2022.

 Arthur is the result of a one-night stand between Stacey and Kush, before she starts dating Martin, and while Kush is on a break from his relationship with Shabnam Masood (Rakhee Thakrar).
 When Stacey finds out that she is pregnant, she tells Martin that he is the father but hides her baby scans from him.
 She later admits to her best friend, Shabnam, that Martin is not the father.
 On Shabnam and Kush's wedding day, Kush confronts Stacey and she tells him that she believes he could be the father.
-Arthur is born at Stacey's daughter, Lily Branning's (Aine Garvey) nativity play.
+Arthur is born at Stacey's daughter, Lily Slater's (Aine Garvey) nativity play.

 Martin names the baby after his father, Arthur Fowler (Bill Treacher), and Stacey's father, Brian Slater.
 After noticing how Kush is with Arthur, Shabnam asks Stacey if he is the father, but Stacey denies this.
 Stacey starts to fear for Arthur's safety, believing him to be the son of God, and climbs onto the roof of The Queen Victoria public house with Arthur, where she believes they are closer to God.
 Martin talks her down and she is hospitalised and diagnosed with postpartum psychosis.
 Arthur is left in Martin's care, though he regularly takes him to visit her.
 Due to stress of looking after Arthur and Lily and trying to find Stacey a place at a mother and baby unit, Martin crashes his van with Arthur in the vehicle.
 Arthur is unharmed.
 Martin finds a mother and baby unit, so Arthur moves in there to be with Stacey.
 Martin discovers that Kush is Arthur's father from a letter Stacey wrote, so leaves for America.
 When he returns, he publicly reveals that Kush is Arthur's father.
 During a home visit, Stacey tells Kush he can be involved in Arthur's life, but Kush realises he is a bad role model and decides that Arthur is better off without him.